 Need something quick and inexpensive for a temporary backsplash.
 Don’t resort to self-adhesive paper or ruining the wall paint.
 Use these attractive stick-on tiles.
 You can take them off easily when needed.

-Pros: the tile made of eco-friendly material; resistant to heat and moisture; easy to wipe to remove the stains; they are sturdy and not flimsy at all; straightforward to trim and cut, and the adhesive is superb.
+Pros: the tile is made of eco-friendly material; resistant to heat and moisture; easy to wipe to remove the stains; sturdy and not flimsy at all; straightforward to trim and cut, and the adhesive is superb.

 Cons: rough surfaces are not suitable; thin product.

 Peel and Stick Glass Tile

 The glass tile has more substance and decor value.
 The glossy surface adds more visual interest to the room.
-Use real glass tiles?
+Use genuine glass tiles?
 The durability is questionable.
 But you lose nothing with these peel-and-stick glass tiles.

-Pros: made of real glass with a durable scratch, splash, and heat resistance; look super nice and hold super strong; simple to cut with a standard tile cutter.
+Pros: made of real glass with a durable scratch, splash, and heat resistance; look super lovely and hold super firm; simple to cut with a standard tile cutter.

 Cons: rough walls won’t last very long; there may be color discrepancies.

-Are we actually suggesting the use of wallpaper for the kitchen backsplash?
-Yes, if these are self-adhesive tiles that come in an interesting pattern (such as herringbone).
+Are we suggesting the use of wallpaper for the kitchen backsplash?
+Yes, if these self-adhesive tiles come in an exciting pattern (such as herringbone).
 The visual interest makes up for it.

-Pros: three times stronger backing glue than normal vinyl tiles; sticks to clean and sleek surfaces and lightly textured walls; resistant to heat and moisture; very easy to cut with just sharp scissors.
+Pros: three times stronger backing glue than regular vinyl tiles; sticks to clean and sleek surfaces and lightly textured walls; resistant to heat and moisture; very easy to cut with just sharp scissors.

 Cons: you have to cut off the top and bottom to make it fit flush against the wall and countertop.